-You may be considering whether they have the capabilities and interest to take over the company.
-Certainly, there would be a greater comfort level if they are already working in the business.
-You will have a better idea of their skills and interest.
+You may be deciding whether to pass your business down to one or more of your family members.
+Some considerations are, do they have the capabilities and interest to take over the company.
+Certainly, there would be a higher comfort level if they are already working in the business.
+This would give you a better idea of their skills and interest.

 When do you want to retire from your Company?

 One of the first things to consider is when do you want to be fully retired and how do you want your transition period to look.
-For instance, in many cases, the buyer will want you to stay on for a transition period.
+For instance, in most cases, the buyer will want you to stay on for a transition period.
 This transition period can vary quite a bit depending on what the seller and buyer are looking for.
 We’ve seen transitions that are as short as a day and as long as 8 years or more and everything in between.

-Some owners like to work, they just don’t want to work full time and want the freedom to travel more and let someone else handle the things that they don’t want to do.
-If this sounds good to you then it is important to get a buyer that you enjoy working with and feel good about.
+Some owners like to work; they just don’t want to work full time and want the freedom to travel more and let someone else handle the things they don’t want to do.
+If this sounds good to you, it is essential to get a buyer who you enjoy working with and feel good about.

 Getting Along well with a Potential Buyer